 Can a house fail a home inspection?

-No. A home inspection is an examination of the current condition of your prospective home.
+No. A home inspection is an examination of the current condition of your prospective home as it sits on inspection day.
 It is not an appraisal, which determines market value, or a municipal inspection, which verifies local code compliance.
 A home inspector cannot not pass or fail a house.
 The inspector will objectively describe the home’s physical condition and indicate which items are in need of repair or replacement.

 What is included in the inspection?